Mount Cifalco and Mount Cairo, the German eyes

 Mount Cifalco the perfect point of observation

-Mount Cifalco stood at the end of the Rapido Valley and from the valley floor, Cifalco looked like just as one among many mountains, but from its upper sloves there was an extraordinary view.
-An observer on the top of the Cifalco could see the entire Rapido Valley, Cassino town, and Abbey and the Liri plain below it.
-Every Allied position anywhere on the plain was visible from Cifalco and from here the Germans could call down accurate artillery fire on anything that moved below.
+Mount Cifalco stands at the end of the Rapido Valley.
+From the valley floor, it appears just like any other mountain, but from its upper slopes, the view is extraordinary.
+An observer stationed at the summit of Cifalco could see the entire Rapido Valley, the town of Cassino, the Abbey, and the vast Liri Plain below.
+Every Allied position across the plain was visible from this vantage point, allowing the Germans to direct precise artillery fire on any movement below.

 Mount Cifalco was used Aldo by General Senger

-Senger himself often climbed up to the observation bunkers and watched the attacking.
-It is now possible to understand how important was Monte Cifalco, by visiting the defensive bunkers used by the German soldiers between the end of 1943 and the beginning of 1944 they are quite large and well organized and some of these shelters are characterised by internal paving and in good condition.
-In the above mentioned area twenty five shelters were discovered.
+Senger himself often climbed up to the observation bunkers to watch the attacks unfold.
+Today, by visiting the defensive bunkers used by German soldiers between late 1943 and early 1944, one can truly appreciate the strategic importance of Monte Cifalco.
+These bunkers are quite large and well organized, with some featuring internal paving and remaining in good condition.
+In this area, archaeologists have discovered twenty-five such shelters.

 Mount Cifalco and the German bunkers